brianmhunt/brianmhunt.github.io/_posts/2014-01-25-strong-crypto-python-passwords.md

 # Summary

-From the Wikipedia article on [Kerckoff's principle](http://en.wikipedia.org/wiki/Kerckhoffs's_principle), quoting [John Savard](http://www.quadibloc.com/crypto/mi0611.htm):
+From the Wikipedia article on [Kerckoff's principle](http://en.wikipedia.org/wiki/Kerckhoffs's_principle), I quote [John Savard](http://www.quadibloc.com/crypto/mi0611.htm):

 > Unlike a key, an algorithm can be studied and analyzed by experts to determine if it is likely to be secure.
 An algorithm that you have invented yourself and kept secret has not had the opportunity for such review.

-I hope that you take away from this some illumination, if not inspiration and curiosity, about the key elements of storing passwords.
+I hope that you take away from this some illumination, if not inspiration and curiosity, about some important elements of storing passwords.

+Any thoughts you have are most welcome!